 Mental Health and Counseling in Schools

-This website was developed to help parents and caregivers understand their child’s mental health issues.
+Experts developed this website to help parents and caregivers understand their child's mental health issues.
 We have expanded the site to offer videos and training for early care and education providers and pediatric providers.

 Child Trends considered the evidence for interventions, both prevention- and promotion-oriented, that can improve mental wellness at the multiple levels of individual, family, school, and community.

-The special issue contains 13 articles, including a review of research on care for depressed ethnic minorities, a study of urban adults receiving mental health services after exposure to trauma and a study of depression treatment among Latino primary care patients.
+The special issue contains 13 articles, including a review of research on care for depressed ethnic minorities, a study of urban adults receiving mental health services after exposure to trauma and an analysis of depression treatment among Latino primary care patients.

 The Connecticut Commission on Health Equity's (CHE) overall mission is to eliminate health disparities based on race, ethnicity, gender, and linguistic ability through research, advocacy, and legislative action.

-Child Health and Development Institute of Connecticut, Inc. CHDI advances and informs improvements in primary and preventive pediatric health and mental health care programs, practices, and policy in Connecticut, with particular focus on disadvantaged and underserved children and their families.
+CHDI advances and informs improvements in primary and preventive pediatric health and mental health care programs, practices, and policies in Connecticut, focusing on disadvantaged and underserved children and their families.